Last updated on February 16, 2026

 Unlike its brother Darkwater Catacombs, Sunken Ruins allows some more complex mana filtering options.
 It requires you to feed it either a black or blue but then lets you add either , , or to your mana pool.
 It also comes in untapped, so it can go to work right away.

 Underground River comes into play untapped and can generate colorless mana or allow you to use your life as a resource to have it generate blue or black mana.
-It may seem odd that this is higher than some of the other choices that can also come in untapped and generate those two colors, but the main benefit here is that the River can come in on turn 1 and generate either color without the help of another mana source.
+It may seem odd that this is higher than some of the other choices that can also come in untapped and generate those two colors, but the main benefit here is that this pain land can come in on turn 1 and generate either color without the help of another mana source.

 It’s also a helpful tool to teach newer players that life is a resource.